Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Introduction

-However, learning multi-label classification from single-label datasets through monotask learning must address a domain shift problem, stemming from the discrepancy between the marginal distributions of individual attributes and their joint distribution.
-This issue could be potentially mitigated by developing an active learning algorithm that selects and annotates some representative samples from the high-dimensional space of scene attributes.
-Those samples can teach the trained classification model to adapt.
+The aforementioned challenges, combined with the abundance of single-label datasets and the convenience of monotask learning, motivate the exploration of a learning approach leading to a driving scene foundation model.
+As illustrated in Fig. \ref{fig:FoundationModelConcept}, this strategy constructs the model by learning from heterogeneous datasets and consolidating transferable representations.
+The resulting model can not only recognize complex driving scenes using a variety of attributes but also quickly learn to recognize new ones.

+The learning process to be introduced in this paper is inspired by how students learn.
+A student model concentrates on learning one classification task from a corresponding single-label dataset at a time in a sequential manner and consolidates the acquired knowledge in a teacher model, which serves as a reference for the student model's continual learning and improvement.
+This sequential process goes cyclically, progressively transforming knowledge from heterogeneous single-label datasets into a unified representation, forming a foundation model for multi-attribute driving scene identification.
+Yet, this approach confronts an inevitable domain shift problem, which arises from the discrepancy between the marginal distributions of individual attributes and their joint distribution.
+To mitigate this, a strategy is developed to guide the model's adaptation, transforming the knowledge it acquires from diverse single-label datasets into a comprehensive understanding suitable for complex scene recognition.

 This paper reports an effort in designing and validating the described new deep learning method for complex driving scene identification.
-In addressing challenges confronted in this study, the paper makes the following contributions: \begin{itemize} \item A new deep learning system, \textbf{K}nowledge \textbf{A}cquisition and \textbf{A}ccumulation (KAA), is proposed for complex driving scene identification. \item In demonstrating KAA, a comprehensive \textbf{D}riving \textbf{S}cene \textbf{I}dentification (DSI) dataset is constructed, comprising seven single-label subsets, each annotated according to one specific scene attribute. \item {An adaptation algorithm, \textbf{C}onsistency-based \textbf{A}ctive \textbf{L}earning (CAL), is developed to address the domain shift problem confronted by KAA.} \end{itemize}
+In addressing challenges confronted in this study, the paper makes the following contributions: \begin{itemize} \item A new deep learning system, \textbf{K}nowledge \textbf{A}cquisition and \textbf{A}ccumulation (KAA), is proposed to learn from heterogeneous single-label datasets and consolidate learned knowledge into a unified representation, laying the groundwork for multi-label driving scene identification. \item In demonstrating KAA, a comprehensive and scalable, \textbf{D}riving \textbf{S}cene \textbf{I}dentification (DSI) dataset is constructed, comprising seven single-label subsets, each annotated according to one specific scene attribute, representing heterogeneous sources of information about driving scenes. \item {An adaptation algorithm, \textbf{C}onsistency-based \textbf{A}ctive \textbf{L}earning (CAL), is developed to couple with KAA, addressing the domain shift problem it confronts.} \end{itemize}